petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates.md

 {bdg-secondary}`Available Liferay DXP/Portal 7.3+`

 Display page templates define structures for displaying content at a dedicated URL.
-When you create or upload content items, Liferay automatically generates a unique friendly URL for accessing it.
+When you create or upload content items, Liferay generates a unique friendly URL for accessing it.
 However, you can only use this URL to view the content if you first define a template for displaying it.

 ![Create display page templates for displaying content at a dedicated URL.](./using-display-page-templates/images/01.png)